 “I am fascinated by people and especially by their strength to cope with difficult situations.
 In my work, I like to highlight the power that humans can show in order to survive, and their creativity when options are limited.
 Due to this vision, my approach is often a positive one, even in the most extreme situations.”

 Isabel Corthier (°1977, Belgium) is a freelance documentary photographer who works internationally for humanitarian organizations such as Médecins sans Frontières, Caritas, Trias and more.

 After a career in architecture (Belgium, Ireland), Isabel followed her social heart and character to become a photographer.
 Naturally she found herself telling stories of resilience.
-Over the years she specialized in photos for fundraising campaigns and communications for NGO's.
+Over the years she specialized in photos for fundraising campaigns and communications for NGO's worldwide.

 She also offers video recordings.